ActioPtyLtd/datapipes-examples/README.md

     The parameter will run DataPipes as a long running service, listening on a predefined port specified in the configuration file.

 vmargs:
+* -Dkey=val
-Command-line arguments used to substitue values in the configuration file in the form of -Dkey1=val1...
+    Command-line arguments used to substitue values in the configuration file.

 ## Hello World